Plant-based banana bread

 1. In a large bowl, combine and hand whisk the dry ingredients until blended.
 In a separate smaller bowl, combine and hand whisk the wet ingredients until smooth.

-2. Pour the wet into the dry and whisk to combine.
-Transfer the dough into a loaf pan and spread evenly.
+2. Pour the wet into the dry and mix until fully combined.
+Transfer into a loaf pan and spread evenly.

 3. Place on middle rack in pre-heated oven and bake for 35 minutes.